Church Rock uranium mill spill: Response

 Under the "agreement state" legislative framework of the Uranium Mill Tailings Radiation Control Act, the Nuclear Regulatory Commission left New Mexico to handle the dam failure until October 12, 1979, when it was notified that the state would permit the uranium mill to resume operation that week.
 The NRC then suspended United Nuclear's operating license until it could be determined that the embankment was stable.
 After fewer than four months of downtime following the dam failure, the mill resumed operations on November 2, 1979.
 This resumption further contaminated the groundwater and resulted in the mill site's placement on the EPA's National Priorities List in 1983.
 United Nuclear made a $525,000 out-of-court settlement with the Navajo Nation a year after the spill.

-The accident released more radioactivity than the Three Mile Island accident.
+The spill released more radioactivity than the Three Mile Island accident.
 The spill has been called "the largest radioactive accident in U.S. history," but the Nuclear Regulatory Commission has said that this is "an overstatement," and that "there have been a number of other events that have been more significant in terms of radiological impact.
 The event was more significant from an environmental perspective than from a human one."
-Nevertheless, the incident remains the "largest single release" of radioactive materials into the environment in US history as of October 2020.
+Nevertheless, the incident remains the "largest single release" of radioactive materials into the environment in US history as of March 2025.